gioargyr/docker-kr-suite/README.md

 There you can change the default SPARQL endpoint that is used to store and load maps, set PROXY server configuration and use your Bing Maps key to get access to the Bing Maps base tiles.
 For more detailed information you can view the embedded Manual Pages by pressing the "?" button in the top-right corner of the interface.

 ## GeoTriples Usage
-* Go to the /bin directory of GeoTriples: cd <path_to_geotriples-1.1.6-bin>/bin
+* Go to the /bin directory of GeoTriples: `cd /<path_to_geotriples-1.1.6-bin>/bin`
-* Run geotriples-cmd in order to see all available options and examples: ./geotriples-cmd
+* Run geotriples-cmd in order to see all available options and examples: `./geotriples-cmd`